 - Any of the following documents will be accepted to verify an individual's Texas residency.

-- Both documents may be from the same governmental entity provided they are not for the same service.
+- Both documents may be from the same source if the source is a local governmental entity that provides multiple residential services.
 Example: A water and gas bill from the same municipal utility on separate statements are acceptable.
 Statements for the same service for different months are not acceptable.

 - Printed electronic statements are acceptable